CJWZhang/intro-to-sqlite/README.md

 The database `foo.db` contains one table named `user`.

 Use DB Browser to explore this database before you write any code!

+### Endpoints
+1. /users -> get all users in the user table

+2. /users/create -> create a user given id and name

+3. /users/update -> update the user's name given an ID

+4. /users/delete -> delete a user given the ID

+// Get all users
+app.get("/users", db.getAllUsers);
+// Create a new user
+app.get("/users/create",  db.createUser);

+// Update a user's name, given an id app.get("/users/update", db.updateUser);

+// Delete a user by id
+app.get("/users/delete", db.deleteUser);